teleprint-me/py.gpt.prompt/docs/quantization.md

    > Hello!
 What's your name?
    ```

-   Samantha will respond to your questions and prompts based on the configured
+   Mistral will respond to your questions and prompts based on the configured
    model and settings.

 5. When you're done with the chat, remember to deactivate the virtual